 - a grade C (or grade 4) and above in IGCSE English and Mathematics (or the equivalent in an internationally recognised qualification).

-- No previous knowledge of Law is required, but an interest in the operations of the legal system is essential.
+- No previous knowledge of Psychology is required, but an interest in exploring psychological research and applications is essential.